geerlingguy/ansible-for-devops/deployments/README.md

   4. Run `ansible-galaxy install -r requirements.txt` in this directory to get the required Ansible roles.
   5. Run `vagrant up` to build the VM and deploy the version of the app specified in `playbooks/vars.yml`.

-Once the VM is built, you can visit `http://192.168.33.7/` (or whatever domain name you point to that IP address in your locl hosts file) to view the demo app.
+Once the VM is built, you can visit `http://192.168.33.7/` (or whatever domain name you point to that IP address in your local hosts file) to view the demo app.

+## Deploying application updates

+The first 'production' release of this demo app is version `1.1.4`, which includes a basic interface for viewing and managing Articles.
+Subsequent releases can be deployed by incrementing the `app_version` in `playbooks/vars.yml`, then running the Ansible provisioner again with `vagrant provision`.

+Some notable releases you could test:

+  - `1.1.4`: The first production release.
+Basic interface for performing CRUD operations on Articles.
+  - `1.2.0`: Major changes to the structure of the app, like the home page and general layout.
+  - `1.2.1`: The page title has been updated.
+(Sometimes it's the little things :).

 ## About the Author